Divya Sainathan is a writer and editor with a special interest in early childhood education.

 Keep the bathroom floor clean and dry.

-If your socks or footwear are soaked when you get drenched in rain or due to water-logging, remove them immediately.
+If your socks or footwear are soaked due to waterlogging, remove them immediately.
 Keep your feet dry to prevent fungal infections.

 Do not sit in an air-conditioned room with wet hair.

-Stay away from people with, colds and coughs, and wear a mask when you step out.
+Keep a safe distance from people with colds and coughs, and wear a mask when you step out.

 Carry a hand sanitizer while going out.